Nebraska Revised Statute 71-830

 (2) The center shall:

-(a)(i) Provide funds for two additional medical residents in a Nebraska-based psychiatry program each year starting in 2010 until a total of eight additional psychiatry residents are added in 2013.
-The center shall provide psychiatric residency training experiences that serve rural Nebraska and other underserved areas.
-As part of his or her residency training experiences, each center-funded resident shall participate in the rural training for a minimum of one year.
-A minimum of two of the eight center-funded residents shall be active in the rural training each year; and
+(a)(i) Provide funds for up to ten additional medical residents, physician assistants, or psychiatric nurse practitioners in a Nebraska-based psychiatry program each year.
+The center shall provide psychiatric training experiences that serve rural Nebraska and other underserved areas.
+As part of the training experience, each center-funded resident, physician assistant, or psychiatric nurse practitioner shall participate in the rural training for a minimum of three months.
+A minimum of three of the ten center-funded residents, physician assistants, or psychiatric nurse practitioners shall be active in the rural training each year;

-(ii) Provide funds for five one-year doctoral-level psychology internships in Nebraska within twelve months after July 18, 2014, and every year thereafter and increase the number of interns in the program to ten within thirty-six months after July 18, 2014.
-The interns shall be placed in communities so as to increase access to behavioral health services for patients residing in rural and underserved areas of Nebraska;
+(ii) Provide funds for up to twelve one-year doctoral-level psychology internships in Nebraska.
+The interns shall be placed in communities so as to increase access to behavioral health services for patients residing in rural and underserved areas of Nebraska; and

 (b) Focus on the training of behavioral health professionals in telehealth techniques, including taking advantage of a telehealth network that exists, and other innovative means of care delivery in order to increase access to behavioral health services for all Nebraskans;